OpenNebula/docs/source/quick_start/usage_basics/running_kubernetes_clusters.rst

 One or more VMs Fail to Report Ready
 ++++++++++++++++++++++++++++++++++++++

-Another possible cause for failure of the OneKE Service to leave the ``DEPLOYING`` state is that a temporary network glitch or other variation in performance prevented one or more of the VMs in the service to report ``READY``` to the OneGate service.
-In this case, you may see all of the VMs in the service up and running, yet the OneKE service is stuck in ``DEPLOYING``.
+Another possible cause for failure of the OneKE Service to leave the ``DEPLOYING`` state is that a temporary network glitch or other variation in performance prevented one or more of the VMs in the service to report ``READY`` to the OneGate service.
+In this case, it is possible that you see all of the VMs in the service up and running, but the OneKE service is stuck in ``DEPLOYING``.

 For example on the Front-end, the output of ``onevm list`` shows all VMs running:

 .. prompt::

    onevm list
-     ID USER     GROUP    NAME                                            STAT  CPU     MEM HOST                                   TIME
-      3 oneadmin oneadmin worker_0_(service_3)                            runn    2      3G 54.89.83.204                       0d 01h02
-      2 oneadmin oneadmin master_0_(service_3)                            runn    2      3G 54.89.83.204                       0d 01h02
+     ID USER     GROUP    NAME                                            STAT  CPU     MEM HOST                         TIME 3 oneadmin oneadmin worker_0_(service_3)                            runn    2      3G <public IP>              0d 01h02 2 oneadmin oneadmin master_0_(service_3)                            runn    2      3G <public IP>              0d 01h02
-      1 oneadmin oneadmin vnf_0_(service_3)                               runn    1    512M 54.89.83.204                       0d 01h03
+      1 oneadmin oneadmin vnf_0_(service_3)                               runn    1    512M <public IP>              0d 01h03
-      0 oneadmin oneadmin Service WordPress - KVM-0                       runn    1    768M 54.89.83.204                       0d 01h53
+      0 oneadmin oneadmin Service WordPress - KVM-0                       runn    1    768M <public IP>              0d 01h53

 Yet ``oneflow list`` shows:

 .. prompt::

   ID USER     GROUP    NAME                                                                   STARTTIME STAT
    3 oneadmin oneadmin OneKE 1.29                                                        08/30 12:30:07 DEPLOYING

-In these cases you can manually instruct the VMs to report ``READY`` to the OneGate server.
+In this case you can manually instruct the VMs to report ``READY`` to the OneGate server.
 Follow these steps:

    #.
 From the Front-end node, log in to the VNF node by running: